-This consultation process is required in order to gain permission in principle for the application to proceed.
-The application will then need to be processed, and any final approvals will be issued.
+The consultation process is required in order to gain permission in principle for the application to proceed.
 Should we agree to process an event application for you at short notice and consultation is required, the process will be terminated if any formal objections are raised.

-Read our supplementary information guidance(pdf, 298KB), so that you have an understanding of what will be required in terms of supplementary information to support your event, and your responsibilities as Hirer.
+Read our application guidance(pdf, 555KB), so that you have an understanding of what will be required in terms of supplementary information to support your application, and to clarify your responsibilities.

 Being granted a licence, or being given permission to hold an event, does not mean that you are guaranteed to be granted the other.

-If you wish to suspend a parking bay(s) to allow for access/parking for an event, you should apply directly to email@example.com.
+If you wish to suspend a parking bay(s) to allow for access/parking for an event, you should apply directly to Parking Suspensions.
 If your event is dependent on you being granted particular suspensions, you should make initial enquiries before starting your application.

 Once you have an overview plan of the event, you should send an email to firstname.lastname@example.org, providing basic information to allow us to assess viability of the proposal and check site availability.